ItsIvan31/ItsIvan31/README.md

 - HTML, CSS, and JavaScript

 About Me
- • I enjoy building simple but useful things.
+ • enjoy building simple but useful things.
  • I can sketch traditionally and soon to learn digital art.
  • I'm interested in creating pixel art.
  • My favorite drink is black coffee.
  • I'm always learning and improving one project at a time.